lupinclaw/Fourdle-418/README.md

 ```
 cls && go build fourdle.go && fourdle.exe
 ```
+## Navigating the Site
+To see some sample statistics, please log in to the example user account:
+- username: exampleuser@test.com
+- password: exampleuser

 ## Code Style
 Please refrain from running any IDEs or Go language style formatters on the codebase, as they may alter the preferred code style.